 1) If possible, do some studying at work or school.

 Try to stay away from distractions like social media and other electronic devices.
-These may not be available to you during the exam itself, so it is a good idea to get in the habit of avoiding them while you study.
+These may not be available to you during the exam, so it is good to avoid them while you study.

 2) Study in a quiet environment.

-When studying, make sure you are in a quiet place with minimal distractions.
+When studying, ensure you are in a quiet place with minimal distractions.
 This will allow you to focus on learning and not become distracted by outside factors.

 3) Don’t Cram!

 When it comes time to take the exam, do not cram.
-Cramming only works for short-term recall and does not provide you with a deep understanding of the material.
+Cramming only works for short-term recall and does not give you a deep understanding of the material.

 4) Try to relax the day before and the day of your exam.

-Stress can affect your memory and concentration, so take some time for yourself before you get started studying.
+Stress can affect your memory and concentration, so take some time for yourself before you start studying.

 This will also help ensure that you get a good night’s sleep which is beneficial for learning and memory retention.